 If you have elevated privileges on your subscription (admin, security manager, billing manager), you see a Settings button in your RowShare home page toolbar:

-This is where you define the appearance and security of your RowShare Business subscription.
-This tab is accessible only to members with the Administrator role.
+This is where you define the appearance and security of your RowShare subscription.
+You can also upgrade, downgrade and cancel your subscription.

 From here you can make the following changes:

 - Description: Add a brief description that members will see when they access RowShare Business.

 - Allow External Access: This allows your RowShare Business members (the users you pay for) to open their tables to external users (anyone).
 If you allow this, your users will have a similar “Allow External Access” option in each of their tables, to decide table by table if it should be shared externally.
 By default, this option is enabled so that any of your tables can be accessed by users outside of your subscription.
 At any time, check this option to instantly limit access to your registered members only.
 A table can be accessed outside your own users only if this option is active both at the table and the subscription levels.

 - Hierarchical Access Rights: This option, enabled by default, lets managers see and edit anything their team can see or edit, on top of their personal permissions.
 This is a great way to configure a table letting each member see only his rows, and managers will automatically see their rows as well as all the rows owned by their team.
 This works only if you define managers in the Members tab (see below).

 This is where you invite members, and edit their attributes as explained below.